RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/22_setting_up_vdo.md

-# Configure block device to use VDO on LVM
+# Configure a block device to use VDO on LVM

 ### QUESTION #22 - VDO on LVM
 Create a VDO named vdo1 of size 50Gb and mount it at /vdo_m.